'Why would one of the world's best players go on loan?' - Bale's agent again rules out Real Madrid exit | Goal.com

 "He is one of the best players on earth.
 Why would one of the best players on earth go on loan?
 That’s ridiculous.
 That’s what I have always said.
 I have never deviated.
 Things can change but loans are ridiculous and there are not many clubs that can afford him anyway.

-"He is happy and hopefully he will win a couple of more things with Real Madrid."
+"He is happy and hopefully he will win a couple more things with Real Madrid."

 Real Madrid will take on Unionistas de Salamanca in the Copa del Rey last 32 on Wednesday evening.